-In the framework of Horizon Europe, a clear documentation must be provided to validate the data analysis and facilitate the data re-use.
-To this purpose, the metadata files produced for each dataset must contain all the information to read and interpret the data files, not only for the project partners, but also for possible external users.
+In line with Horizon Europe guidelines, comprehensive documentation must be provided to validate the data analysis and facilitate data reuse.
+To this end, the metadata for each dataset contains all the information required to read and interpret the data files, not only for the project partners but also for any external users.
+In certain instances, a ReadMe file may also be incorporated into the database to provide clarity on the data files and their interpretation.